3.1 Experimentation and the virtual self

 In Teen Life, for example, older children can create and explore a wide range of social, cultural, political, educational and economic virtual activities.
 These opportunities offer an extension to their everyday lives.
 The avatar body can be customised in a practically infinite number of ways ranging through height, weight, frame and figure, skin colour, eye colour, facial structure and gender, to fantasy animal characters.

-Read the extract Playing with Pixels: Youth, Identity, and Virtual Play Spaces from Chana Etengoff.
+Read the extract Playing with Pixels: Youth, Identity, and Virtual Play Spaces [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] from Chana Etengoff.

 Write down your response to what you read.